Engelandvaarders and Refugees:

 the Netherlands, on the 25 September 1911, the oldest son of Jhr Ir.

 Johan Maurits de Jonge and Jkvr.
 Pauline Clasina Berg.
-The family were
+They were not wealthy but the family were

 Jonkheer (Jhr.), minor aristocrats, with a long and distinguished